Meg York Music

 I grew up off-grid in rural New Mexico, United States in the 1970's in an artistic household and community.
 I have become a seasoned musicologist, performer, and band leader in global folk music styles for these past 30 years.

-I was in band and pit orchestra, marching band, jazz band, music theater, and headed up small ensembles all through school.
-I started playing for dancers in the Society for Creative Anachronisms, with Sazlar a Middle East ensemble and got HOOKED playing for all night, fire circle haflas by weaving notes with wafting sparks into the crisp high desert air...
+I was in symphonic band and pit orchestra, marching band, jazz band, music theater, and headed up small ensembles all through school.
+I started playing for dancers in the Society for Creative Anachronisms, with Sazlar a Middle East ensemble and got HOOKED playing for all night, fire circle haflas ... weaving notes with wafting sparks into the crisp high desert air...
 These ladies took me to my first Mendocino Music and Dance Camp in 1990.
-The rest was history.
+The rest is history.

 I started going to Eastern European Folklife Center Balkan Camp in about 1997 and am a Lifetime Member of EEFC.
 It's also great to be in the middle of the circle of folks dancers.
 I was really lucky to be on staff at Stockton Folkdance Camp two years with Bruce Sagan.

-Later, I got a Bachelor's Degree in Clarinet performance from University of New Mexico, leading and playing in all sorts of Western Classical ensembles on clarinets, saxophones, recorders and even a stint with Javanese Gamelan Encantata.
+I got a Bachelor's Degree in Clarinet performance from University of New Mexico, leading and playing in all sorts of Western Classical ensembles on clarinets, saxophones, recorders and even a short stint with Javanese Gamelan Encantata.
 I also accompanied and danced in Eva Encinias-Sandovol's Flamenco Dance Program, performing through out the United States and Mexico.
 Eva is a powerhouse performer and producer, her vision crystalline and inspiring.
-I also steeped myself in movement by being a corps dancer -- Flamenco with Pablo Rodarte's Dance Espana tours, swing dancing at Denver's Mercury Cafe and Turnverein Ballroom for 20 years, and accompanying and dancing at Colorado Friends of Old Time Music and Dance Contra Dance and Boulder International Folk Dance Events.
+I relished steeping myself in movement by being a corps (ensemble) dancer -- Flamenco with Pablo Rodarte's Dance Espana tours, swing dancing at Denver's Mercury Cafe, the Turnverein Ballroom for 25 years, accompanying and dancing at Colorado Friends of Old Time Music and Dance Contra Dance and Boulder International Folk Dance Events.
 I studied with Frankie and Norma Miller, among many other great swing dance teachers through Denver's Community Minded Dance programs.
-As the great Frankie Manning of the Avalon Ballroom said:
+As the great Frankie Manning of the Savoy Ballroom, New York, said:

 "I don't know, but I've been told: if you keep dancing -- you never grow old".

-I currently study music in Turkey and India with Sedat Gulci, clarinetist, and the Gundecha Brothers at the Dhruphad Institute in Bhopal, India.
+Most recent studies include Turkey and India with Sedat Gulci, clarinetist, the Gundecha Brothers at the Dhruphad Institute in Bhopal, India, and with Dr. Scott Marcu, University of California Santa Barbara.

 I've also trained deeply in the Dahn Yoga Brain Management Training in Sedona with Il Chi Lee from South Korea.
 I do enjoy leading private yoga sessions with my family.
 The practice unkinks my body after long hours practicing or performing (and being in front of the computer!)